mikekpl/android-development-guidelines/README.md

 </TextView>
 ```

-### Layout XML ID Naming / Java Class Widget Declaration Variable
+### Layout XML ID Naming / Class Widget Declaration Variable

 Always take the acronym for the view for example TextView = tv and make it lower camel case with the name.
+It will be more efficient especially if you will be using Kotlin Synthetic Properties (View Binding), this was introduced in Kotlin Android Extensions.

 | Element          | Prefix    | Example           |
 | ---------------- | --------- | ----------------- |